-O: Who chooses which investments we make?
+Q: Who chooses which investments we make?

-A: Our board of directors at all times has ultimate oversight and policy-making authority, including responsibility for governance, financial controls, compliance and disclosure with respect to our operating company, as well as the authority to make decisions related to the management of our operating company assets, including sourcing, evaluating and monitoring our investment opportunities and making decisions related to the acquisition, management, financing and disposition of our assets, in accordance with our investment objectives, guidelines, policies and limitations, subject to oversight by our board of directors
+A: Our board of directors at all times has ultimate oversight and policy-making authority, including responsibility for governance, financial controls, compliance, and disclosure with respect to our operating company, as well as the authority to make decisions related to the management of our operating company's assets, including sourcing, evaluating and monitoring our investment opportunities, and making decisions related to the acquisition, management, financing, and disposition of our assets, in accordance with our investment objectives, guidelines, policies, and limitations.
+Our board receives regular updates on potential investments, periodic introductions to Iroquois Valley farmers, and regular reports on compliance with the board's guidance.

-Effective as of August 31, 2018, our board of directors established an investment committee and adopted a charter document governing the investment committee operations.
-Please refer to Policies with regards to Certain Activities section hereunder for more detailed description of the investment committee.
+Effective as of August 31, 2018, our board of directors established an investment committee and adopted a charter document governing the investment committee's operations.
+In addition, subject to certain limitations and restrictions established and overseen by our board of directors, our management team has limited discretionary authority to make certain investments.
+See "Policies with Regards to Certain Activities."